Residential broadband FAQ

 All fibre optic broadband products come with an 18 month fixed term contract.

 The price you'll pay depends on your broadband product, whether you've taken a phone package, where you live and the contract you choose.

-See our Guide to lost cost areas for more information.[Top]
+See our UK area cost guide for more information.[Top]

 4. What features are available?

 - Unlimited email addresses